 After making her professional debut in Germany in the role of Cherubino in Le Nozze di Figaro, Professor Stone, a mezzo-soprano, made her home there and sang with opera companies throughout the German-speaking countries.
 Additional engagements took her to cities in the Netherlands, Switzerland, Iceland, and America.
 Professor Stone's wide operatic repertoire, spanning more than 1,300 performances, includes the roles of Dorabella in Mozart's Cosi fan tutte, the lead roles in Bizet's Carmen and Gluck's Orfeo, Rosina in Rossini's Il Barbiere di Siviglia, Komponist in Richard Strauss' Ariadne auf Naxos, and Azucena in Verdi's Il Trovatore.
 In Reykjavik, she sang the role of Mary in Der Fliegende Holländer in the first performance there of an opera by Richard Wagner.

-A frequent adjudicator and clinician, Professor Stone teaches during the summer months at Scuola Italia’s Corso Lirico in Urbania and Sant’Angelo in Vado, Italy, and at the Austrian-American-Mozart-Academy in Salzburg, Austria.
-Other activities include her tenure as co-director of the Komische-Kammer-Oper-München, an international music theater program for young singers in Germany, as director of the MONC Central Illinois District Auditions, and her frequent affiliation with the University of Miami's Summer Program in Salzburg as master class clinician.
-Summer of 2012 marks her ninth season as artistic director of Il Corso Estivo per Giovani Cantanti Lirici in Urbania, Italy.
+A frequent adjudicator and clinician, Professor Stone teaches during the summer months at Scuola Italia’s Summer Program for Young Opera Singers in Sant’Angelo in Vado, Italy, and at the Franco-American Vocal Academy (FAVA) in Salzburg, Austria.
+Other activities include her tenure as co-director of the Komische-Kammer-Oper-München, an international music theater program for young singers in Germany, as director of the MONC Central Illinois District Auditions, and her frequent affiliation as master class clinician with the University of Miami's Summer Program in Salzburg.
+Summer of 2014 marks her eleventh season as artistic director of Il Corso Estivo per Giovani Cantanti Lirici in Urbania, Italy.

 Professor Stone was awarded the Alumnae Achievement Award by Stephens College, where she was a commencement speaker.
 In 2000, she was honored by her hometown in Alabama as an "Outstanding Talladegan."
 She is listed in Who's Who Among America's Teachers.
 Her students have appeared with the Metropolitan Opera, Chicago Lyric Opera, Houston Grand Opera, St. Louis Opera, and opera festivals such as Santa Fe, Glimmerglass, and Wolf Trap.
 In addition to her many award-winning students, several of her former students are teaching at the college level.